 Food sensitivities do not involve an immune response, and they are a gradual reaction to an ingredient in your dog's food that is just not compatible with your pooches tummy.

 The safest way to diagnose and determine if it is a food allergy or intolerance is to work with your veterinarian.
-But, you can also do it on your own and use some of the home allergy test kits; I highly recommend using 5strands tests since they are one of the best currently available on the market.
+But, you can also do it on your own and use some of the home allergy test kits; I highly recommend using dog allergy tests.

 Environmental allergies typically occur between ages 1 and 3.
 The reaction occurs when a dog's immune system is extremely sensitive to a substance, and most environmental allergies are usually genetically predisposed.